greene-proton/darknet_gui/README.md

 ## Install
 - Install darknet YOLOv3 for windows ([darknet](https://github.com/AlexeyAB/darknet/))
+- Add darknet install directory to `PATH`
+  - See steps 1 - 5 in this link: [add-path-environment-variables](https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables)
 - use `git clone` or direct download, then unzip to preferred directory.

 ## Usage